Prathyusha-23/HTML-and-Python/README.md

-# HTML-Clock-
+# HTML-Clock and python
-This project consists of HTML,CSS and JavaScript
+This contains Clock assignment using HTML,CSS and JS and also the full notes and codes of python programming